Article updated 20 June 2023.

 - Are there requirements on the part of the person using the tool to maintain records of their use of tools or data sources? (as may be the case for a research project where keeping records of source material is part of ethical research practice).

 Given the variation in the features of each tool and differing purposes of use, I would argue we need a nuanced approach that considers what will be of value to the reader.
 The following guidance is loosely based on Monash, JCU and UQ library resources.
 MQ library has also produced guidance for citing and critiquing generative AI tool output and the MQ library referencing guides have been updated too.
 The advice below is centred on the principle of being transparent about the use of AI tools and their outputs.

-Where content is not retrievable the minimal option is to treat interactions with a generative AI tool as a form of personal communication where the AI tool name, link and date is used within the flow of the text.
+Where content is not retrievable, the minimal option is to treat interactions with a generative AI tool as a form of personal communication where the AI tool name, link and date is used within the flow of the text.
 In this case there would be no reference list entry.
 For example, University of Queensland suggests to follow advice as per personal written communication.
 [Update: An alternative is to treat generative AI tool use as one would the use of a specialist software tool as suggested by APA style blog.]

 Replicate (2023) Scribble Diffusion, “Tree house on top of a mountain…” Accessed 28 Feb.
 Generated output https://scribblediffusion.com/scribbles/txtcn3wtp5acdl6jzy5qus4a6y